 First, an update on Brad’s date with Kitty – it’s been rescheduled for tonight!
-It won’t be at a fancy restaurant, as he’d planned for last weekend, because he has to work.
+It won’t be at a fancy restaurant, as he’d planned, because he has to work.
 Instead, he’ll be preparing her “the best meal of her life” on his food truck.
-After that, they’ll probably grab a few beers at the brewery where he parks his truck.
+After that, they’ll probably grab a few beers at the brewery where he parks.

 I am ecstatic.
-This is technically Brad’s second date since we’ve opened up our relationship, but the first that really has a chance of going anywhere.
+This is technically Brad’s second date since we’ve opened up our relationship, but the first that’s really had a chance of going anywhere.
 Kitty is intrigued and inspired by the idea of polyamory.

-Part of the reason I wanted to make sure Brad had a chance to “get his feet wet” before I opened myself up to dating, is because I’d read it’s a lot easier for polyamorous women than polyamorous men to get a date.
+I wanted to make sure Brad had a chance to “get his feet wet” before I opened myself up to dating, because I’d read it’s a lot easier for polyamorous women than polyamorous men to get a date.

-I kept my account open long enough to give him my phone number and then cancelled it.
+After I got his number, I cancelled my Tinder account.
 I got nervous about having my face and body desperately “for sale” on the internet.
 I know online dating services have worked out really well for others, but it felt really forced and unnatural for me to try to match myself up with someone based on five photos and a cheesy tagline.

 I asked my Tinder match what he was looking for relationship-wise.
 He said he was not looking for a relationship.
 I was confused.
 Like my poly book club leader says, every human interaction is a relationship, whether it’s with your mother, your friend, your lover or the cashier at the gas station.